dharmeshva/Final_Project/README.md

 # [Group 10] - SENG8070 - Final Assignment

 # Project Overview:-
-Welcome to the Online Bookstore System project!
-This project involves designing a comprehensive database system for an online bookstore that sells physical books, e-books,and audiobooks.The system allows customers to browse the catalog, make purchases, and leave reviews.
-Authors and publishers are also integrated into the system.
+Welcome to the project for the Online Bookstore System!
+In order to sell physical books, e-books, and audiobooks online, this project entails creating a robust database system.Customers can explore the catalogue, make purchases, and give reviews using the system.
+The technology also integrates publishers and authors.

 # Group Members and Responsibilities